Breast cancer is the most common cancer in women, and the second most common cause of death from cancer, after lung cancer.

 Affects about 1% of the population.
 Defined as:

-- Women with TWO 1st OR 2nd degree relative with BREAST or OVARIAN cancer PLUS at least one of the following:
+- Women with TWO 1st OR 2nd degree relatives with BREAST or OVARIAN cancer PLUS at least one of the following:

 - >2 relatives affected